Top 10 In-Memory Computing experts to follow

 Dr. Satoshi Matsuoka: Director at RIKEN Center for Computational Science, Japan, Matsuoka has been involved in several supercomputing projects, including the Post-K supercomputer, aiming to achieve exascale performance.

-Dr. Pete Beckman: Co-director of the Northwestern-Argonne Institute of Science and Engineering, Beckman’s research focuses on software technologies for exascale systems, especially in the context of system reliability and efficiency.
+Dr. Pete Beckman: Co-director of the Northwestern-Argonne Institute of Science and Engineering, Beckman’s research focuses on software technologies for exascale systems, especially in the context of system reliability and power efficiency.

 Dr. Paul Messina: Formerly the Director of the U.S. Exascale Computing Project, Dr. Messina has overseen collaborative efforts to accelerate the delivery of a capable exascale computing ecosystem.